 For more information, please review the following information from Google.

 |dc_gtm_||Google Tag Manager.
 Used to manage all scripts on the website.||After 10 minutes|

 |_ga||Tracking cookie for analytics.js.
 Used to distinguish users.||After 2 years|

 |_gat_UA||Tracking cookie for analytics.js.
 Used to throttle request rate.||After 10 minutes|

 You can disable and remove the cookies if your browser supports this.
 To check and update your cookies settings, you will need to know what browser you are using and what version you have.
 You can usually find this out by opening the browser, then clicking on ‘Help’ and then ‘About’.
 This will give you information about the browser version you are using.

 To manage your cookies, refer to your browser’s help section or visit the aboutcookies website.

 Remember, if you amend your cookie settings, your browsing experience may change for the worse.
 For example, if you have set preferences on a website – such as your location for local news or weather forecasts – it will no longer remember these.When you opt out of using cookies on this site, we will stop setting or using the cookies described in the Anonymous Cookies section above.
 Web Beacons may continue to be used on this site, but they won’t be able to set or read any cookies – they will be limited to reporting on anonymous details of the device being used and the web pages visited.
 No personally identifying information will be sent.

-We are an independent evangelical church in Kirkliston, Scotland.12 weeks ago
+We are an independent evangelical church in Kirkliston, Scotland.1 month ago